-

 The acquisition of a publicly traded company may be effected as follows:

-Acquisition of the share control through a private transaction conditioned to a takeover mandatory offer due to the transfer of control of a Brazilian listed company to be launched by the buyer to the remaining holders of free float voting shares for a price equivalent to at least 80% of the price paid by the buyer to the former controlling shareholder (Oferta Pública de Aquisição por Alienação de Controle).
+- Acquisition of the share control through a private transaction conditioned to a takeover mandatory offer due to the transfer of control of a Brazilian listed company to be launched by the buyer to the remaining holders of free float voting shares for a price equivalent to at least 80% of the price paid by the buyer to the former controlling shareholder (Oferta Pública de Aquisição por Alienação de Controle).
 Depending on the segment of B3 on which the company is listed, and on the provisions of the bylaws of the company, the public offer may also have to be made to holders of the non-voting shares and the price to be offered to the free float may reach 100% of the price paid for each voting share that is part of the share control.
-Alternatively, the buyer may offer the minority shareholders the option to remain as shareholders upon the payment to them of the difference between the market value of the shares and the amount paid for each voting share forming part of the share control.
+Alternatively, the buyer may offer the minority shareholders the option to remain as shareholders upon paying them the difference between the market value of the shares and the amount paid for each voting share forming part of the share control.

-Voluntary public takeover offer for the acquisition of the share control of a Brazilian listed company, to be launched by the potential buyer aiming to acquire free float shares in the market in a sufficient number to acquire share control (Oferta Pública de Aquisição para Aquisição de Controle de Companhia Aberta).
+- Voluntary public takeover offer for the acquisition of the share control of a Brazilian listed company, to be launched by the potential buyer aiming to acquire free float shares in the market in a sufficient number to acquire share control (Oferta Pública de Aquisição para Aquisição de Controle de Companhia Aberta).

-Voluntary public offer for the acquisition of shares of a Brazilian listed company, to be launched by the potential buyer aiming to acquire free float shares in the market (Oferta Pública de Aquisição Voluntária).
+- Voluntary public offer for the acquisition of shares of a Brazilian listed company, to be launched by the potential buyer aiming to acquire free float shares in the market (Oferta Pública de Aquisição Voluntária).

-Public offer for the acquisition of the totality of the Brazilian listed company’s shares, to be launched by the controlling shareholder or the company aiming to cancel the company’s registry as a listed company (Oferta Pública de Aquisição para Cancelamento de Registro).
+- Mandatory public offer for the acquisition of the totality of the Brazilian listed company’s shares, to be launched by the controlling shareholder or the company aiming to cancel the company’s registry as a listed company (Oferta Pública de Aquisição para Cancelamento de Registro).

 -

-What information relating to a target company will be publicly available and to what extent is a target company obliged to disclose diligence related information to a potential acquirer?
+What information relating to a target company is publicly available and to what extent is a target company obliged to disclose diligence related information to a potential acquirer?

 Under Brazilian law there is no obligation to perform a due diligence, nor to disclose diligence related information to a potential acquiror.